sjkp/Microsoft-teams-docs/teams/createconfigpage.md

 	* The optional `suggestedTabName` parameter sets the initial tab name.
 Users can rename the tab.
 The default value is the name specified in the manifest.
 	* The optional `websiteUrl` parameter sets where the user is taken if they click the **Go to website** button.
 Typically, this is a link to the same content as displayed on the tab, but within your main web app with its regular chrome and navigation.
 	* The optional `removeUrl` parameter sets the URL for your [removal options page](updateremove.md#removing-a-tab).
-	* The optional `customSettings` parameter can be used to store additional information that helps your tab page regain context when [updating or removing a tab](updateremove.md).
+	* The optional `customSettings` string parameter can be used to store additional information that helps your tab page regain context when [updating or removing a tab](updateremove.md).

 ### React when the user clicks the Save button